 These changes are aimed at ensuring a uniform application of the prohibition of transactions related to the management of reserves and assets of the Central Bank of Russia.

 Under the new provisions, Member States and EU operators will have to cooperate with the Commission in the verification of the information provided and the Commission may request any additional information.

 What is the rationale of imposing such sanctions?

--Sanctions are targeted at the Kremlin.
-They aim to weaken the Russian government's ability to finance its aggression against Ukraine and are calibrated in order to minimise the negative consequences on the Russian population.
+Sanctions are targeted at the Kremlin.
+They aim to weaken the Russian government's ability to finance its war of aggression against Ukraine and are calibrated in order to minimise the negative consequences on the Russian population.

--Sanctions are imposing a direct cost on Russia for its war of aggression and damaging Russia's industrial and economic ability to wage war, manufacture more weapons, and repair existing weapons systems.
-The sanctions also deprive the Russian army and its suppliers of the goods and equipment needed to wage its war on sovereign Ukrainian territory.
+Sanctions are imposing a direct cost on Russia for its war of aggression and damaging Russia's industrial and economic ability to wage war, manufacture more weapons, and repair existing weapons systems.
+The sanctions also deprive the Russian army and its suppliers of the goods and equipment needed to wage its war against Ukraine.

 For More Information

 Press release: EU agrees 10th package of sanctions against Russia

 Meer over ...